 Computers are an integral part of our daily lives.
 The personal computer and the Internet have made computers available to almost everyone.
 There are two important parts to a computer.
 One is the hardware-the computer itself, the monitor, keyboard, and printer.
 The second part is the software; these are the written series of instructions called the computer program.
 A computer cannot run without these instructions.
-The Computer Science degree gives you the background to learn programming and computing skills to prepare you for this second area.
+The Computer Science undergraduate degree gives you the background to learn programming and computing skills to prepare you for this second area.

 Most jobs in the computer science area require significant knowledge and proficiency in mathematics.
 Other traits are thinking logically, persistence, and enjoying exacting, analytical work.
 Computer Science is an exciting and continually changing field.
 This means continually updating skills and knowledge.
 Employers are looking for graduates who are technically competent in computer science, who have good communication skills, and who work well in teams.